fitzyjoe/AI.Business.Playground/Lesson05.McpFundamentals/README.md

 `Features/Properties/properties.json` contains 50 synthetic commercial-property records used by this lesson and by the later lessons that launch the Lesson05 MCP server.

-The original example records remain in the file, including:
+Some example parcel numbers include the following:

 ```text
 0304-12-0042